 This past week has been another whirlwind of activities.
 Get your food and/or drink of choice, because it's a long one!

 Friday the 9th was a rather tame day.
-Michael and I went to the commissary to pick up groceries, as it's been a while since we've gone on a large grocery trip.
+M and I went to the commissary to pick up groceries, as it's been a while since we've gone on a large grocery trip.
 The bright side is our kitchen is stocked for the first time in what feels like months.
 The downside is we're still too lazy to cook the stuff we bought.
 LOL!
 Not really, but it's hard to cook for two sometimes.
 We end up with lots of leftovers.
 The rest of the day I spent cleaning since we were expecting guests on Saturday for some more Pathfinder.

 Saturday I woke up bright and early to do some more cleaning.
-Michael helped (which I appreciate) but it ended up backfiring when he accidentally closed a door on my head, breaking my glasses and giving me a headache.
+M helped (which I appreciate) but it ended up backfiring when he accidentally closed a door on my head, breaking my glasses and giving me a headache.
 LOL.
 He felt really bad and I was fine, but I needed to take a nap.
 We didn't do as much cleaning as I hoped to do before said guests came knocking at about noon.

-Pathfinder lasted until about 10PM, and it only stopped then because Michael had CQ at 6 the next morning.
+Pathfinder lasted until about 10PM, and it only stopped then because M had CQ at 6 the next morning.
 In that time ate a variety of hearty foods like pizza, steak & mashed potatoes, and cookies.